[This article was first published on 17th March 2020, but is being updated regularly. Last update: 5th January 2021]

 Uzbekistan: Final year school exams were taken online.
 Assessment for Bachelor and Master’s degrees was also online.
 Some schools have reopened, with decisions made at a local level.

-Vietnam: Schools and universities have reopened.
+Vietnam: Schools and universities are open.
 The school year 2019-20 was extended until mid-July and national high school graduation examinations took place 7-11th August.

 Austria: Final year students returned to school at the beginning of May and Matura exams went ahead from May 25th.
-Schools have now fully reopened.
+Schools fully reopened for the new academic year but were closed for a period as part of a second national lockdown in November and early December.

 Belgium: In the French-speaking community, upper secondary graduation exams were cancelled.
 Schools reopened at the beginning of September.

 Bulgaria: State examinations took place 1st-4th June.
 Universities finished the academic year online, including exams and assessment.
-Schools have now reopened.
+Schools have reopened in September but schools and universities were closed again in November.
+Secondary schools will be closed until the end of January.

 Croatia: State Matura exams took place in June.
-Schools have reopened for the new academic year.
+Schools reopened for the new academic year.

 Cyprus: Final year students returned to school on 11th May to prepare for the Pancyprian exams.
 The exams finished on 26th June.
 Primary school pupils and some other high school students returned to school on 21st May; schools have now fully reopened.

 Czech Republic: Schools reopened for final year students on 11th May and exams took place in June.
-Schools fully reopened at the start of September.
+Schools fully reopened at the start of September but have now been closed and switched to distance learning as part of new lockdown measures.

 Denmark: Upper secondary exams went ahead, but the number of exams was reduced.
 Schools reopened in May.